thu-spmi/CAT/joinap.md

 ---

-Let's start with **Multi-lingual** exp using **Flat-phone** method.

 <a name="flat-phone">**Flat-phone**</a>

 - #### training

-  - Once data preparation finishes, **Flat-phone** based multilingual training is the same as monolingual training.
+  - **Flat-phone** based multilingual training is the same as monolingual training.

 - #### testing with finetune

-  - Testing with finetuning consists of two stages, where the first stage is finetuning while the second stage is testing with the finetuned model.
-The two stages for **Flat-phone** system is shown as below:
+  - Testing with finetuning consists of two stages.
+The first stage is finetuning, and the second stage is testing with the finetuned model.
+The two stages for **Flat-phone** system is shown as follows:

     ``` shell
     dir=exp/mc_flatphone
     finetune_dir=exp/mc_flatphone_finetune

+    # finetune
     if [ $stage -le 8 ] && [ $stop_stage -ge 8 ]; then
-        # finetune
         unset CUDA_VISIBLE_DEVICES
         if [[ $NODE == 0 && ! -f $dir/scripts.tar.gz ]]; then
             echo ""